peec/laravel-aws/README.md

 ## What is special about this setup?

 - Database is automatically configured.
 No configuration needed what so ever.
 (RDS)
-- Cache is setup on a shared memcache (elasticache) server .
+- Cache is setup on a shared redis (elasticache) server .
 - S3 bucket is automatically created for your app, so you can store uploaded files!
 - Cron that runs the scheduled laravel tasks.
 - Migrations are run on each deploy.